kckuei/odin-connect-four/README.md

 * seven columns, six rows vertical grid
 * pieces fall straight down
 * objective is to be first to form a horizontal, vertical, or diaganol line of four of one's own tokens

+* Use special unicode pieces that are colored for visualizing the board
+* Think about the interfaces, and what key functionality I want to test and how to do so